Bryant B with flag

 It wasn’t that long of a letter, taking up perhaps a third of a column in the February 6, 1992, edition of The Archway, Bryant’s student newspaper.
 But, for generations of lesbian, gay, bisexual, transgender, and queer (LGBTQ+) students, it would come to make a world of difference.

-“I was one of the first to read it,” recalls Michael Chagros ’92, one of the founding members of Bryant Pride and a guest of honor who shared his story at the organization’s 30th anniversary celebration in 2022.
+“I was one of the first to read it,” recalls Michael Chagros ’92, one of the founding members of Bryant Pride.
 “I worked on the Archway staff at the time so I proofread the letter before it went out — and I couldn't believe that it was making it to print.”

 The letter, which Chagros would learn was written by Eric Albee ’93, Bryant Pride's other founding member, was published under the title “Support For Homosexual Students Available,” and signed “A Gay Student at Bryant.”
 Addressed to the campus’s homosexual community, it provided a list of off-campus resources where gay and lesbian students could find support.